Shon2003/Chicago-Style-Guide-LaTeX/Citations-LaTeX/instructions.md

 ---

-With these steps, your LaTeX document is configured for Chicago Manual of Style citations using the `biblatex-chicago` package, and you are ready to compile with XeLaTeX.
+With these steps, your LaTeX document is configured for Chicago Manual of Style (Notes and Bibliography) citations using the `biblatex-chicago` package, and you are ready to compile with XeLaTeX.